 Get Your Kicks Above Route 66

-There are old mining roads to many of these peaks and any one of them will offer a nice workout as well as good views.
+There are old mining roads to many of these peaks, and any one of them will offer a nice workout as well as good views.
 The canyon to the southeast is interesting.
 It opens to a valley with there are three peaks ahead.
 I chose the middle one as the peaks on either side have radio towers on them.
-Once on top you overlook the old downtown Kingman.
-Route 66 winds through town and has several grain bins in sight.
-The railroad, which runs alongside Route 66 has continuous trains, blowing there whistles at every interchange.
+Once on top, you overlook the old downtown Kingman.
+Route 66 winds through town and has several grain bins insight.
+The railroad, which runs alongside Route 66, has continuous trains, blowing their whistles at every interchange.
 The Hualapai mountains lie in the distance.
 Continue this lasso loop towards the southeast to a natural break in the cliff and head down towards the north and the wash below lined with green plants.
 Follow this wash back towards the northwest to rejoin your route in the canyon you approached from and return to the trailhead.